School Directory

 The Board of Trustees for the Fort Vermilion School Division does not have the right to refuse to allow a parent to home education a child if:

-1. the notification requirements of the Alberta Regulations 145/2006 for Home Education Programs have been met, and
+1. The notification requirements of the Alberta Regulations 145/2006 for Home Education Programs have been met, and

 2. The Home Education Program as described by the Parent/Guardian indicates the intent to comply with the requirements of the Alberta Regulations 145/2006 for Home Education Programs.